-The Exchange proposes to adopt new Options 6, Section 5 titled "Transfer of

-Positions" to provide for the circumstances pursuant to which Participants may transfer their options positions without first exposing the order.
-This rule states that a Participant must be on at least one side of the transfer.
+The Exchange proposes to adopt new Options 6, Section 5 titled "Transfer of Positions" to provide for the circumstances pursuant to which Members may transfer their options positions without first exposing the order.
+This rule states that a Member must be on at least one side of the transfer.
 This rule is similar to CBOE Rule 6.7.
-Currently, BX has no rule that specifically addresses transfers.
+Currently, MRX has no rule that specifically addresses transfers.

-1 The Exchange proposes to provide at proposed Options 6, Section 5(a), "Permissible Transfers.
-Existing positions in options listed on the Exchange of a Participant or non-Participant that are to be transferred on, from, or to the books of a Clearing Participant may be transferred off the if the transfer involves one or more of the following events:
+The Exchange proposes to provide at proposed Options 6, Section 5(a), "Permissible Transfers.
+Existing positions in options listed on the Exchange of a Member or non-Member that are to be transferred on, from, or to the books of a Clearing Member may be transferred off the Exchange if the transfer involves one or more of the following events:

-(1) Pursuant to General 9, Section 1, an adjustment or transfer in connection with the correction of a bona fide error in the recording of a transaction or the transferring of a position to another account, provided that the original trade documentation confirms the error;

-(2) the transfer of positions from one account to another account where no change in ownership is involved (i.e., accounts of the same Person, provided the accounts are not in separate aggregation units or otherwise subject to information barrier or account segregation requirements;
+- (1) Pursuant to Options 9, Section 5, an adjustment or transfer in connection with the correction of a bona fide error in the recording of a transaction or the transferring of a position to another account, provided that the original trade documentation confirms the error; - (2) the transfer of positions from one account to another account where no change in ownership is involved (i.e., accounts of the same Person, provided the accounts are not in separate aggregation units or otherwise subject to

-(3) the consolidation of accounts where no change in ownership is involved;

-(4) a merger, acquisition, consolidation, or similar non-recurring transaction for a Person;

-(5) the dissolution of a joint account in which the remaining Participant assumes the positions of the joint account;

-(6) the dissolution of a corporation or partnership in which a former nominee of the corporation or partnership assumes the positions;

-(7) positions transferred as part of a Participant's capital contribution to a new joint account, partnership, or corporation;

-(8) the donation of positions to a notfor-profit corporation;

-(9) the transfer of positions to a minor under the Uniform Gifts to Minors Act; or thereof."
+- information barrier or account segregation requirements; - (3) the consolidation of accounts where no change in ownership is involved: - (4) a merger, acquisition, consolidation, or similar non-recurring transaction for a Person; - (5) the dissolution of a joint account in which the remaining Member assumes the positions of the joint account; - (6) the dissolution of a corporation or partnership in which a former nominee of the corporation or partnership assumes the positions; - (7) positions transferred as part of a Member's capital contribution to a new joint account, partnership, or corporation; - (8) the donation of positions to a notfor-profit corporation; - (9) the transfer of positions to a minor under the Uniform Gifts to Minors Act; or - (10) the transfer of positions through operation of law from death, bankruptcy, or otherwise.4

+The Exchange proposes to define "Person" as "an individual, partnership (general or limited), joint stock company, corporation, limited liability company, trust or unincorporated organization, or any governmental entity or agency or political subdivision thereof."
 5 The proposed rule change makes clear that the transferred positions must be on, from, or to the books of a Clearing Member.
-The proposed rule change states that existing positions of a Participant or a non-Participant may be subject to a transfer, except under specified circumstances in which a transfer may only be effected for positions of a Participant.6 The Exchange notes transfers of positions in Exchange-listed options may also be subject to applicable laws, rules, and regulations, including rules of other self-regulatory organizations.7 Except as explicitly provided in the proposed rule text, the proposed rule change is not intended to exempt position transfers from any other applicable rules or regulations, and proposed paragraph (h) makes this clear in the rule.
+The proposed rule change states that existing positions of a Member or a non-Member may be subject to an transfer, except under specified circumstances in which a transfer may only be effected for positions of a Member.6 The Exchange notes transfers of positions in Exchangelisted options may also be subject to applicable laws, rules, and regulations, including rules of other self-regulatory organizations.7 Except as explicitly provided in the proposed rule text, the proposed rule change is not intended to exempt position transfers from any other applicable rules or regulations, and proposed paragraph (h) makes this clear in the rule.